ruanklein/wsl1-docker-virtualbox/README.md

 Basically:

 1. Windows Subsystem for Linux 1 installed and correctly configured;
+2. Permission to create [symlink](#symlink) as non-admin user;
-2. Any linux distro installed on VirtualBox with following details:
+3. Any linux distro installed on VirtualBox with following details:
     - Create a [**shared folder**](#shared-folder) between your project folder from host to /mnt/dev (or another dir) in guest;
     - [**NAT**](#nat) configured with SSH port forwarding and other services you will use (nginx, mysql, etc);
     - Booting in [**multi-user**](#multi-user) mode (X11 is not required);